On a connection between total positivity and Bernoulli stopping problems: Optimality of the myopic strategy

-\begin{cor} The myopic strategy is a threshold strategy, where the optimal threshold corresponds to the mode index of the continuation payoff, and the optimal value coincides with its mode. \end{cor} \begin{proof} Let $A_k:=\{k, k+1,\ldots,\infty\}$ and suppose the mode interval of $g$ is $[k_-, k_+]$.
-Using (\ref{eqn.inequality.ola.payoff}), the optimal stopping set is given by By monotonicity, the myopic rule aligns with the first visit to $B$, expressed as $\min \{j \ge k_-: X_j=1\}$.
+\begin{cor} The myopic strategy is a threshold strategy, where the optimal value equals the mode of the continuation payoff and the optimal threshold corresponds to the index of that mode. \end{cor} \begin{proof} Let $E_k:=\{k, k+1,\ldots,\infty\}$ and suppose the mode interval of $g$ is $[k_-, k_+]$.
+Using (\ref{eqn.inequality.ola.payoff}), the optimal stopping set is given by

+By monotonicity, the myopic rule coincides with the first visit to $B$, namely $\min \{j \ge k_-: X_j=1\}$.
 But this defines a threshold strategy with threshold \( k_- \) and expected payoff \( g_{k_-} \), completing the proof. \end{proof}